-- Options in the Encoding standard dropdown list will differ, based upon the font you choose in the Font drop-down list.
-For instance, if you choose a dingbat font like Wingdings, then the Encoding standard drop-down list will show different options.
+- Options in the Encoding standards dropdown list will differ, based upon the font you choose in the Font drop-down list.
+For instance, if you choose a dingbat font like Wingdings, then the Encoding standards drop-down list will show different options.
 With typical text fonts selected, the Encoding standards drop-down list may look like what you see in Figure 7, below.

 Figure 7: Encoding standards drop-down list

 - Want to know more about Unicode, ASCII, and encoding standards?
-Look at out What's a Unicode Font? post.
+Look at our What's a Unicode Font? post.

 - Other than the character code, Unicode standards include a plain English name for each character.

-- Once you have chosen the symbol character you want to insert, click the Insert button, highlighted in red within Figure 3, to place it at the cursor position.
+- Once you have chosen the symbol character you want to insert, click the Insert button, as shown in Figure 3, shown previously on this page.
+Doing so will place the symbol character at the cursor position, as shown in Figure 8, below (compare with Figure 1, shown previously on this page).
 Otherwise, click the Cancel button.